diofant/diofant/docs/release/notes-0.10.rst

 =============

 * Stable enumeration of polynomial roots in :class:`~diofant.polys.rootoftools.RootOf`, see :pull:`633` and :pull:`658`.
-* Support for real algebraic domains in isolation of real roots, see :pull:`673`.
+* Support root isolation for polynomials with algebraic coefficients, see :pull:`673` and :pull:`630`.

 Compatibility breaks
 ====================